• Skip to primary navigation

 Ceviche de Pescado

-• Tortitas de Atun on a white platter served with lime wedges and lemon aioli dipping sauce.
+• Tortitas de atun served on a white plate with lime wedges and a garlic aioli dipping sauce.

 Tortitas de Atún (Tuna Cakes)